deadbrainviv/relational-social-media-search-engine/README.md

    git clone https://github.com/indervirbanipal/relational-social-media-search-engine.git
 2) Install MongoDB from:
    https://treehouse.github.io/installation-guides/mac/mongo-mac.html.
    Create /data/db with sudo while installing MongoDB.
-3) Start the database in a new terminal using mongod.
+3) Go through db_restore.sh and restore db (first get the mongodb dump at a destined location).
-4) Restore database using db_restore.sh
+4) Start the database in a new terminal using ./mongod.sh.